Convergence Rate of Multiple-try Metropolis Independent sampler: Detailed Proofs

-\begin{proof} In this proof, every random variable $X$ is taken independently from $T$.
+\begin{proof}[Proof of Theorem~\ref{comparison thm}] In this proof, every random variable $X$ is taken independently from $p$.
 This inequality is proved by induction.
 First, for $k=1$, the inequality reduces to equality due to a previous result of \cite{liu1996metropolized} and \cite{atchade2007geometric}.
 For $k=2$, we see that

 For $k\geq3$, we will prove the following recursive inequality, which leads to the conclusion of the theorem:

 We prove by simply computing the difference between the two sides: